A trip to Paris, the stuff dreams are made of! Who doesn’t want to see the Eiffel Tower and shop on the Champs Elysees?

 Helpful Tips for Day Trips From Paris by Train

-Before beginning your day trips from Paris by train, there are a couple of things you need to note.
+Before beginning your day trips from Paris by train, you need to note a couple of things.

 The first one is that you have to validate your train ticket.
 The only exception to this is if you are on a train with an assigned time and an assigned seat number.
 Otherwise, validate your ticket!